torvalds/linux/Documentation/filesystems/fscrypt.rst

 - In general, decrypted contents and filenames in the kernel VFS caches are freed but not wiped.
 Therefore, portions thereof may be recoverable from freed memory, even after the corresponding key(s) were wiped.
-To partially solve this, you can set CONFIG_PAGE_POISONING=y in your kernel config and add page_poison=1 to your kernel command line.
+To partially solve this, you can add init_on_free=1 to your kernel command line.
 However, this has a performance cost.

 - Secret keys might still exist in CPU registers, in crypto accelerator hardware (if used by the crypto API to implement any of